 - A sole proprietorship is the most basic business entity.
 A sole proprietorship means that one person is solely responsible for business profits and debts.

 - A corporation is an entity legally considered separate from its owners.
-That means that corporations are permitted to own property, can be held liable, must pay taxes, and may enter contracts.
+That means that corporations are permitted to own property, be held liable, pay taxes, and enter contracts.

 Licenses and permits

-Once you decide on your legal business structure, you’ll need licenses and permits to legally operate your business.
+Once you decide on your legal business structure, you’ll need licenses and permits to operate your business legally.
 Be sure to register with the government (typically your state and sometimes your municipality) and the IRS.